HeikoKramer/webDev/css_notes.md

 What is css grid? <br>
 * grid layout system for css
 * similar to flexbox
-  * more powerfull but a bit more difficult
+  * more powerful but a bit more difficult
 * two-dimensional layouts
 * can use "align-items", "justify-content", etc.
 * partial support for IE11